Explore the well preserved and historical towns of Shirakawa-go and Hida-Takayama on this private one day trip from Nagoya.

 ⑤ Shirakawa-go (14:45-17:00)

 Located in the remote mountains that span from Gifu to Toyama Prefectures, Shirakawa-go is a traditional village famous for its almost 300-year-old thatched roof farmhouses.
 The slanting roofs are designed to withstand the large amounts of heavy snow that falls in the area during winter.
 Ogimachi Village is where you will head – you may have seen pictures of the many farmhouses covered in snow.
-You will have free choice of what you wish to see, while your guide will accompany you and provide explanations when desired.
+You will have free choice of what you wish to see.
 Some possibilities are:

 • Gassho-zukuri Minkaen - an open air museum